 Considering that the twins are almost 4 it made the most sense just to let them free paint.
 Older children could paint them pink for pigs, black and white for cows, yellow for ducks, etc. The paper rolls (TP or paper towel) could be sliced by a grown up to add on for feet, or a pigs snout.
 I was going to make one that was going to be a hot air balloon with the paper towel roll cut to form the basket below.

 These were such a hit with my kids that they decided to hang them up and use them as decorations for their daddy' birthday.
 We did not pop the balloon inside yet because my kids love to touch everything and I was afraid the might squish them before they made it to the display area.
 Also the balloon know made them easier to hang.
+This is a great project for children of all ages because the older they are the more creative and skilled they can be.

 Please leave your comments and suggestions below.